lydiarrrw/project-4/README.md

 You can see the deployed version here: [dreamlandlw.heroku.com](http://dreamlandlw.herokuapp.com/profile)

-*Note: It's slow to load in Google Chrome, but it's worth the wait!*
+*Note: It can be a bit slow to load as it's hosted for free on Heroku.
+This means that it will 'sleep' when there's no web traffic for 30mins.
+There can then be a short delay after it 'wakes up'. *

 ![](./dreamland.png)